 Overview: We have almost completed the process for creating mojo videos.
 We need to finish our videos by adding headlines, name supers, subtitles (if necessary) and credits.
+Then we need to deliver our story.
 And we need to consider ethical and legal factors associated with being a mojo.

 Discussion: Legal factors when reporting as a mojo, given the nature of mojo work.

 Demonstration: The potential of secret recording apps.
 Demonstrate using iPhone and digital TV.

 Reading: Chapter 13 (pages 268-283) in Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.